PeculiarVentures/ssh/tests/fixtures/README.md

 - **Maintainability**: Easy to add new test cases by generating real keys/certificates
 - **No duplication**: Single source of truth for test data
 - **Flexibility**: Can easily generate edge cases or specific formats
+- **Security**: Private keys are stored in PKCS#8 format for compatibility with WebCrypto